mahdi-shafiei/mangopy-Deep-Research-Survey/README.md

 # Table of Content

 # Reading List
-If you are interested in Deep Research, we recommend you to read the papers presented below, most of which are representative and classic.
-Having a quick look at the list below to gain an understanding of Deep Research!
+To get started with Deep Research, we recommend the representative and often seminal papers listed below.
+Reviewing this selection will provide a solid overview of the field.

 # ❤️ Acknowledgement